karlsheng99/Real-world-Cityscape-Dataset-for-Anomaly-Detection/README.md

 * sortObjectClass()
     * Count the number of background images.
     * Count the number of objects in each class.
-    * Sort the classes based on the number of objects it contains.
+    * Sort the classes based on the number of objects they contain.

 * addAnomaly()
     * Randomly rotate the objects.